Client

 Screening

-A screener survey was sent through the School of Information at Pratt Institute as the population had a high likelihood of meeting participant criteria.
+A screener survey was distributed through the School of Information at Pratt Institute, a population with high likelihood of meeting participant criteria.

 Study